nakata077/Maximum-Credit-Limit-Prediction/README.md

 # Maximum-Credit-Limit-Prediction

-This project aims to develop a machine learning model for predicting the maximum credit limit (US Dollar).
+This project aims to develop a machine learning model for predicting the maximum credit limit (US Dollar) for credit card users.
 The credit limits are categorized into four distinct classes.

 Class 1 = credit limit <= 100,000